scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 First, the rate at which you speak is an important variable.
 If you speak too slowly a voice trigger that is a compound word, your words may not be interpreted as the intended voice trigger.
 Instead, the individual words will be printed to the screen.
-On the other hand, if you talk too quickly, you may get ahead of the language model and it may stall.
+On the other hand, if you speak too quickly, you may get ahead of the language model and it may stall.
-If it does not seem to be responding, it is best to restart your connection with the language model by turning off the connection and restaring it via the shortboard cutoff or clicking twice on the plugin's icon in the web browser.
+If the plugin is not responding, it is best to restart your connection with the language model by inactivating the plugin and restarting it.
-Due to latency issues, you will need to modulate your expected length of verbal discourse that you can record before the system fails to keep up and halts.
-I can generally dictate three to five paragraphs every time before the software falls behind and halts.
+I can generally dictate three to seven paragraphs before the software falls behind and halts.

-Second,  language model may have a difficult time with a specific words or phrases.
+Second,  the language model may have a difficult time with a specific words or phrases.
 This is a common experience, which is rectified by using text replacements.
 A difficult-to-interpret word or phrase may cause the language model to return a series of alternate words or phrases that were not intended.
 The solution to this problem is to map these alternate phrases to the desired phrase to ensure that it is returned correctly.
 Invariably, some of your mappings may get invoked when not intended.
-This event is rare enough of an event to be tolerated.
+This event is rare enough to be tolerated.
 The large language models are not perfect, and these sorts of difficulties are still widespread.
 It is expected that over the next several years the language models will improve further and that these difficulties will become less common.
-Nonetheless, the ability to make the mappings between these alternate phrases and the desired phrase demonstrates the great value of being able to use text replacements to get the desired outcome.
+Nonetheless, the ability to map the alternate phrases to the desired phrase demonstrates the great value of being able to use text replacements to get the desired outcome.
-We showed with our transcripts generated with whisper that it is also possible to apply the text replacements to the transcript after a dictation session rather than live during a dictation session, as is the case with Voice In Plus.

 Third, language models vary quite a bit in terms of their requirements for an excellent microphone.
 Newer language models often can accurately transcribe your words using the internal microphone that comes with your laptop or desktop computer.